Nexmo/station/_api/verify.md

 ## Language codes

 The following languages are accepted on the Verify API.
-The language code is used to manually set the language of the SMS text messgae and both the language, accent and voice gender for the subsequent phone call.
+The language code is used to manually set the language of the SMS text message and both the language, accent and voice gender for the subsequent phone call.

 Code    | Language | Available genders
 --------|----------|------------------